axelpale/nudged/README.md

 ## Example apps

-The following demo applications give an example how nudged can be used in web.
+The following demo applications give an example how nudged can be used in the web.

 ### Multitouch transformation with N fingers